 If I could turn back time (an old 80s song just popped into my head), I would have a lot to tell the younger me.
 Although there are some clear advantages to being a young man, those strengths cannot compare to the wisdom that one acquires throughout life.
 One of the downsides to being young is that you think you know it all.
-The advantage to being older is not necessarily that you know more, but that you begin to realize how much you don’t know.
+The advantage to being older is not that you necessarily know more, but that you begin to realize how much you don’t know.
 Thus, the first thing that I would say to a new pastor, regardless of his age, is always have a teachable spirit.
 That is, be a lifelong learner.

 Being a Lifelong Learner Starts With Listening to Your Critics!

 Being a lifelong learner goes far beyond acquiring a wealth of book knowledge.
-Some of the most significant lessons that I’ve learned as a pastor have come through both constructive and destructive criticisms.
+Some of the most significant lessons I’ve learned as a pastor have come through both constructive and destructive criticisms.
 I’ve noticed a tendency among younger pastors to be overly sensitive to correction or criticism.
 As a young (and new) pastor, I erroneously believed that the church had nothing to teach me.
 Instead, I was there to teach them.
 Sadly, I missed out on countless opportunities to grow through the criticism and critiques being leveraged against me.

 Like many new pastors, I was once blind to the fact that God was providentially using the critiques, unsolicited feedback, and outright nasty comments to shape me as a pastor.
 On the other hand, I loved the praises that people would heap on me.
 Who doesn’t?
 It doesn’t take long before the praises of men become like a drug.
 However, does such adoration really help you?
 Of course, it makes you feel good, but how will that help sharpen you as a pastor?
 On the other hand, I had a great deal to learn about how God uses difficult people to sanctify a pastor.
 Is it possible that God is using your critics to knock off some of your rough edges?
+Yes!

 Scenarios to Test Your Teachability.